 Google is constantly updating its algorithm to ensure users get the best search results.

-From the Panda update in 2011 to ongoing core updates in 2021, the search engine constantly introduces changes to ensure the most helpful content appears at the top of the page.
+From the Panda update in 2011 to ongoing core updates, the search engine constantly introduces changes to ensure the most helpful content appears at the top of the page.

 Following this approach, Google has introduced yet another update—this time focused on product reviews.